Rainbow Brite (1984 TV series): Film

-Rainbow Brite and the Star Stealer, the setting expanded the series to include the diamond planet Spectra.
-All the light in the universe passes through Spectra before coming to Earth.
-However, Earth soon falls into wintry darkness when the diamond-obsessed Dark Princess decides to steal Spectra for her own.
+In Rainbow Brite and the Star Stealer, the setting expands to include the diamond planet, Spectra.
+All the light in the universe passes through Spectra before coming to Earth, which soon falls into wintry darkness when the diamond-obsessed Dark Princess decides to steal Spectra for her own.
 Rainbow Brite and her horse Starlite team up with Spectra's boy warrior Krys and his robotic horse On-X. Together, they defeat the powers of darkness and save Spectra, Earth, and the universe.